 There are many misconceptions about population – what the numbers say, what the impact is, and what population campaigners want to do about it.

-These are some of the most common that we encounter.
+Below are some of the most common population myths that we encounter.

-It just isn't.
+It just isn’t.
 Unless we do something about it.
-The UN's median projection for future population growth sees us hitting 11.2bn by the end of the century, and it still hasn't plateaued at that point.
-Even at the lowest end of the 95% certainty projection, population doesn't hit maximum until near the end of the century - at nearly 10 billion people.
-We can make that figure lower and bring about the end of growth sooner - but only if we take the action needed, now.
+The UN’s median projection for future population growth sees us hitting 10.4 billion more than 60 years from now.
+Even that isn’t certain – they estimate a 50/50 chance of that taking place.
+We can bring about the end of growth sooner and achieve a more sustainable population size – but only if we take the action to promote positive, empowering population solutions, now.

 Choosing to have smaller families (one, two or even no children) is exactly how we end population growth and ultimately achieve a sustainable population on the planet.